 My girls and I made the whorls pictured above a few weeks ago on a Sunday afternoon because they wanted me to teach them how to spin.
-This one that I made is my favorite spindle so far!
+The one that I made for myself is my favorite spindle so far!
 It is light, and the hook helps hold the yarn on.
 I made mine as a bottom-whorl spindle.
 Other bottom-whorl spindles I've tried only have a groove in the top of the shaft to hold the yarn on, but I can't get that to work for anything.
 The yarn won't stay on!
 This homemade spindle has a hook at the top to hold my yarn on, which works great!
-And, my frustrations with top-whorl spindles has been pretty similar, yarn slipping out of the groove on the edge of the whorl.
+And, my frustrations with top-whorl spindles have been pretty similar, yarn slipping out of the groove on the edge of the whorl.
 I'm not having those problems at all with my homemade spindle!

-|One of the girls' spindles with her very first attempt.|
+|One of the girls' spindles with her very first spinning attempt.|